jootse84/jootse84.github.io/_posts/2017-03-08-perceptrons.md

 The next learning algorithm is the one responsible to train the weights and bias of our perceptron.
 It initializes all the weights and bias to zero.
 Then it iterates for all our elements in the training dataset a *maxiter* number of times, computing the result of the perceptron *activation*.

-For each loop, the function consider that there is an error when the multiplication of the calculated activation and the real output/result is below zero: which means there is an error in the prediction.
+For each loop, the function consider that there is an error when the multiplication of the calculated activation and the real output/result is below zero - in other words, it is a wrong prediction.
 In that case, it updates the weights and bias.

 ```python
 def perceptron_train(max_iter = 10, step = 0.1):